pulumi/docs/content/docs/intro/concepts/state.md

 ## Advanced State

 Pulumi is designed to abstract state management away from you so that you can operate in terms of declarative infrastructure as code.
 In certain advanced cases, you may want or need to interact with state more directly.
-In thos cases, the following topics may be helpful.
+In those cases, the following topics may be helpful.

 > Due to the nature of the Pulumi Service backend being a managed service, it is the best at recovering from failure gracefully and shielding you from advanced state topics.
 If you choose to use an alternative backend, it is likely you'll need to be more familiar with the topics in this section.